 Flying a hang-, para- or speedglider in Norway

 Norway is a great country for flying hang-, para- or speedgliders.
-If you are a foreign pilot who come to visit Norway with your hang-, para- or speedglider you should read this:
+If you are a foreign pilot who come to visit Norway as a tourist, with your hang-, para- or speedglider you should read this:

-All foreign pilots with a valid licence are allowed to fly in Norway for up to 6 months as a guest pilot.
+All foreign pilots with a valid licence visiting Norway as a tourist are allowed to fly for up to 6 months as a guest pilot.
 You are allowed to fly according to your national licence, but are required to follow Norwegian laws and regulations.
-Norway use the IPPI system and you are obliged to bring your licence and proof of accident and 3.rd party insurance with you and show them upon request.
+Norway also acknowledge the IPPI system.
+You are obliged to bring your licence and proof of accident and 3rd party insurance with you and show them upon request.
 We have a lot of free airspace (G airspace) where you can fly up to 4000 meters.
 But we also have a lot of regulated airspace and if you are in doubt, seek information from the local club or the federation.
 Do not attempt to fly in places in conflict with the commercial air traffic.
 This might lead to closing of a local flying site, disturbance of commercial/non-commercial air traffic and you might be fined.
 Special regulations applies for flying powered para- or hanggliders.
 Always contact the federation if you want to fly with paramotor in Norway.

 Note that even if there are no compulsory training and/or licensing required for flying a hang-, para- or speedglider in your home country you will still need a license to fly legally in Norway.
 Flying without a valid license may result in fines and your flying gear might be seized by the authorities.